gargvishesh/druid/docs/multi-stage-query/index.md

 ### Submit a query

-> Talaria-based query APIs are in a work-in-progress state for the alpha.
-They may change in future releases.
+> Multi-stage query APIs are in a work-in-progress state for the alpha.
+They may change in future
-> We recommend using the [web console](#web-console) if you do not need a programmatic interface.
+> releases.
+For stability reasons, we recommend using the [web console](#web-console) if you do not
+> need a programmatic interface.

 #### Request